afcarl/tf_standardmodels/README.md

 # Available models

 * Autoencoders
+* Stacked Auto-encoders

 # Models we plan to integrate

-1. Stacked autoencoders
-2. MLP (with the option to initialize using a pre-trained Stacked AE)
+1. MLP (with the option to initialize using a pre-trained Stacked AE)
-3. CNN?
+2. CNN?
-4. RNN?
+3. RNN?